kelpdotkelp/Algae/README.md

 # Algae
-Algae is being designed to provide a user-friendly graphical application that can be extended to control multiple different electromagnetic imaging experiments.
+Algae is designed to provide a user-friendly graphical application that can be extended to control multiple different electromagnetic imaging experiments.
 Algae automates the process of positioning the imaging target and scanning it in order to collect large datasets.